Plea over livestock attacks near Derwent Reservoir

 Five organisations made the plea to visitors with dogs after one attack involved 100 sheep being chased.

-The NFU said The Countryside Code has "simple guidelines" for visitors.'Awful sight'
+The NFU said The Countryside Code has "simple guidelines" for visitors.

 The other four organisations, the National Trust, Severn Trent Water, Peak District National Park Authority and the Forestry Commission, said it was important to get the message across to keep dogs on leads near farm stock.